 An astrological consultant is one whose services include discussion of an astrological chart in order to (1) help individuals recognize their strengths and talents, (2) provide insight into life issues, (3) elucidate patterns of growth and development, (4) confirm self-knowledge, (5) suggest the life purpose, (6) reveal periods of challenge and opportunity, (7) explore the meaning of a particular experience or phase of life, or (8) provide guidance as to timing or decisions with regard to a particular course of action.

 D.2.
 CLIENT WELFARE

 a.
 Positive Growth and Development

 Astrologers do not make predictions that are likely to lead to unreasonable fears in the client.
-Predictions are not made of calamitous events such as divorce, accidents, illness, death, financial ruin, or other negative outcomes without balancing the interpretation with more positive, alternative and equally probable meanings.
-Efforts are made to assure the client that while some periods may be more challenging than others, and may or may not entail negative outcomes, difficulties can be conducive of psychological growth and development.
+Predictions are not made of calamitous events or other negative outcomes without balancing the interpretation with more positive possibilities.
+Efforts are made to assure the client that while some periods may be more challenging than others, astrologers make every attempt to provide perspective and encourage a client’s resourcefulness

 Astrology research covers the gamut from casual studies and anecdotal evidence to replicated statistical research.
 The essence of ethics in astrology research is the fair and accurate reporting of results.
 There are some special issues involved in astrological research, but on the whole the standard rules of good scientific research apply.